What is EastAsiaNet?

 - The participating institutions are active in tertiary education, so the network cooperates in postgraduate training as well as in research

-- Meeting of member institutes: Member institutes and Observers meet to discuss and decide about common issues and projects twice a year.
+- Meeting of member institutes: Member institutes and Observers meet to discuss and decide about common issues and projects once a year.

 - Each member institution appoints a representative to the Executive Board.
-The Executive Board comes together during the two early meetings and makes decisions of strategic significance.
+The Executive Board comes together during the yearly meetings and makes decisions of strategic significance.

 - In between, a Steering Group takes care of day-to-day matters.
-The committee consists of a member from Duisburg and from the organisers of the forthcoming two meetings.
+The committee consists of a member from Duisburg and usually from the organisers of the last and of the forthcoming meetings.

-- Apart from full members, there is a second membership category of "Observers".
-This category encompasses institutions that have the character of a network or do not currently fulfill the conditions for full membership.
+- Apart from full members, there is a second membership category of “Observers“.
+This category encompasses institutions that do not currently fulfill the conditions for full membership.
 Observers have the right to attend, make proposals and engage in discussions.